Atom Learning logo

 Exam pressures

 However, it's important to note that the 11 plus test is age-standardised.
-This means that the 'raw marks' your child receives in the exam are not the final score; a statistical process takes place to take into account your child's exact age in years and months.
+This means that the 'raw marks' your child receives in the exam are not the final score.
+A statistical process takes place to take into account your child's exact age in years and months.
 For example, if your child was born in July and they sit the exam in the September of the year they turn 10, they will have more points added to their test than a child born in January of the same year.

 Class privilege